ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ### Minor changes since schema version 9

-* *queried_RNP_size_range* property is added, the property captures ribonucleoprotein size range for eCLIP controls.
+* *queried_RNP_size_range* property is added, the property captures ribonucleoprotein size range targeted in the assay the library was constructed for.

 ### Schema version 9